cypress-io/netlify-plugin-cypress/README.md

 ```

 And then add the plugin's name to the list of build plugins in `netlify.yml` file as shown in the examples below.

+*note:* this plugin assumes you have already installed Cypress as a dev NPM dependency.

 ## Examples